Video shows Texas sheriff's deputy on top of teen and then detaining mother during police encounter - KVIA

 Video shows Texas sheriff’s deputy on top of teen and then detaining mother during police encounter

-Video taken by a family member shows a Kaufman County, Texas, sheriff’s deputy on top of an 18-year-old woman, and then arresting her mother during a police encounter on Tuesday afternoon in Forney, Texas.
+KAUFMAN COUNTY, Texas — Video taken by a family member shows a Kaufman County sheriff’s deputy on top of an 18-year-old woman, and then arresting her mother during a police encounter on Tuesday afternoon in Forney, Texas.

 In the video, the woman being held down is heard yelling, “I can’t breathe.”